 Local women, dressed in traditional attires would welcome you as our bot would be anchored to the shores.
 The head of the island would then demonstrate how they build these islands using totora plants and would share a few words in their native language (Aymara).

 Natives here are known for their handicrafts, so you may buy some if you would wish to.
 You will then have an option of sailing on the traditional totora reed boat (10 Soles) to the main island of Uros.
 If desired, you can get your passport stamped here as a souvenir.

-From here, we will start our boat ride to Taquile Islands.
+From here, we will start with a 2.5 hours boat ride to Taquile Islands.
 You may walk up to the open deck on the upper level of the boat and get some photos of the floating islands with a backdrop of Andes mountains as you would be passing through.